Workshops

 Registration includes:

-• Expert guidance on selecting and arranging native plants in containers.
+• Expert guidance selecting and arranging native plants in containers.

-• 5 handpicked native plants tailored to your specific location and goals.
+• 5 handpicked native plants tailored to your location and goals.

-• You have the option to bring your own container to plant or select plants to install at home.
+• Bring a container to the workshop or select plants to install at home.

-• Additional plants and high quality potting soil will be available for purchase as well.
+Additional plants and potting soil will be available for purchase.

 Limit 10.
 Registration required. $40 per person/family/container.